 The emphasis of the strategy on developing and delivering new waste recycling, composting and recovery facilities through range of actions and initiatives should have positive cumulative effects on the economic objectives (17, 18 and 19).
-However, with regard to equality issues under objective 19 it is considered that there is insufficient information within the actions as to how they might contribute in particular in engaging more deprived communities and hard to reach groups.
-For this reason the cumulative effects are uncertain.

 Objective 20 relates to civic participation and the range of actions to encourage participation in more sustainable waste management should have a positive effect on this objective.